Contracts of employment

-A contract of employment is an agreement between an employer and employee which is legally binding.
+A contract of employment is a legally-binding agreement between an employer and employee.
 The term is defined by the Employment Rights Act 1996 as a contract of service or apprenticeship.
 Employment contracts consist of a mixture of express and implied terms.

 Express terms are those which are actually stated in writing or given verbally.
 Written express terms are not restricted to written employment contracts but can include a number of other documents, such as a staff handbook.
 The terms must meet any minimum legal standards such as the right to paid holidays and the right to daily and weekly rest breaks.

 Other terms are implied into contracts.